 A. Unfortunately, we do NOT allow cattery visits due to potential health concerns and inherent stressors that could adversely impact our babies and pregnant queens.
 Sorry, no exceptions.
 Does that make us overprotective parents?
 Guilty as charged!

-A. Generally, we make our kittens available for reservation around 10-12 weeks of age.
+A. Generally, we make our kittens available for reservation around 12 weeks of age, to go home no earlier than 14 weeks.
 In some cases, it may be earlier or later, but we always announce the approximate date when reservations become available on our site – so keep checking back!

 A. We do ask that an application is completed and approved prior to accepting a deposit.
 You can download and fill out our Maine Coon Kitten and Cat Adoption Application - CLICK HERE.

 Simply email us at email@example.com if you are interested in applying, and we’ll be in touch.